jmarcos-cano/Doke/README.md

 that will let you:

-- run unit tests inside temporarily docker container
+- run unit tests inside temporarily Docker container
-- build your source code inside temporarily docker container
+- build your source code inside temporarily Docker container
 - generate a Docker image with label-schema included.